MUSIC ARTISTS

 *Lineup & schedule subject to change

-Cure for Paranoia is a powerhouse (Dallas) alternative hip-hop collective founded by visionary frontman Cameron McCloud, alongside dynamic collaborators Tomahawk Jonez and Jay Analog.
+Cure for Paranoia (Dallas) is a powerhouse alternative hip-hop collective founded by visionary frontman Cameron McCloud, alongside dynamic collaborators Tomahawk Jonez and Jay Analog.
 Blending raw lyricism with genre-bending soundscapes, the group delivers an electrifying live experience that pulls audiences into every beat and bar.
 Cameron’s deeply personal storytelling transforms struggle into strength, channeling his journey through mental health into music that hits hard and heals deeper.
 What began as a personal form of therapy has evolved into a movement—an unapologetic, high-energy performance that leaves crowds inspired and wanting more.
 Bold, vulnerable, and unforgettable, CURE FOR PARANOIA isn’t just music—it’s a lifeline, a release, and a powerful connection shared from stage to soul.

 Acido Pantera (Colombia) is the electrifying Bogotá-born duo of Juan Por Dios and Diego Veira, pioneering a bold fusion of Colombian roots and cutting-edge electronic sound.
 Since forming in 2013, they’ve ignited stages worldwide, from Glastonbury to Sziget, delivering high-energy performances that blur borders and genres.
 Their music pulses with traditional rhythms—gaita, marimba de chonta, and vibrant percussion—woven seamlessly with drum machines, hypnotic synthesizers, and Spanish vocals.
 The result is an explosive, unmistakable “acid tropical” sound that moves bodies and transcends cultures.
 Constantly evolving, ÁCIDO PANTERA continues to release new music, collaborate globally, and craft their next album, pushing their sonic vision forward.
 This is more than a set—it’s a rhythmic journey that connects heritage, innovation, and pure dancefloor energy.

-The Breaks (New Orleans) This powerhouse trio uniting three legendary groove architects: guitarist Eddie Roberts, drummer Stanton Moore, and organist Robert Walter.
+The Breaks (New Orleans) is a powerhouse trio uniting three legendary groove architects: guitarist Eddie Roberts, drummer Stanton Moore, and organist Robert Walter.
 Rooted in the spirit of late-’60s organ trios, boogaloo, deep funk, and soul-jazz, The Breaks channels vintage energy through a modern, electrifying lens.
 With hypnotic Hammond organ lines, razor-sharp guitar work, New Orleans-infused rhythms, and fearless improvisation, the trio delivers a sound that is both timeless and explosively fresh.
 Each member brings decades of acclaimed musicianship and stage mastery, combining into a tight, groove-heavy force built for late-night jams, dance-floor moments, and pure musical chemistry.
 The Breaks isn’t just a collaboration — it’s a meeting of funk royalty pushing the tradition forward with soul, swagger, and unstoppable rhythm.

 Southern Avenue (Memphis) is the GRAMMY-nominated, Blues Music Award-winning Memphis family band redefining modern roots music with soul, fire, and fearless authenticity.
 Led by powerhouse vocalist Tierinii Jackson, alongside guitarist Ori Naftaly and sisters Tikyra “T.K.”
 Jackson and Ava Jackson, the group blends Memphis blues, gospel harmonies, and modern soul into a sound that is both timeless and urgent.
 Their music pulses with message-driven lyrics, electrifying guitar, and deep, groove-heavy rhythms that move hearts as much as bodies.
 Fresh off their album Family, Southern Avenue delivers unforgettable live performances that feel like a spiritual revival—uplifting, inclusive, and deeply human.
 This isn’t just a show—it’s a shared experience, expanding their musical family with every note played.

-Elias Alexander (Portland) The one man, life-changing, accordion wielding dance floor detonator is coming back for more.
+Elias Alexander (Portland), the one man, life-changing, accordion wielding dance floor detonator is coming back for more.
 He’s a boundary-pushing multi-instrumentalist, producer, and songwriter crafting a mesmerizing fusion of tradition and electronic innovation.
 Blending Scottish and American folk roots with house, hip-hop, and lo-fi textures, he transforms centuries-old sounds into something deeply personal, modern, and healing.
 Armed with bagpipes, fiddle, guitar, whistles, and live looping, Elias builds immersive performances that surge with emotion—moving seamlessly from euphoric dancefloor energy to intimate, soul-stirring moments.
 His genre-defying style has earned comparisons to FKJ and Fred again., captivating audiences across major festivals and beyond.
 With viral hits like “FIDDLE DISCO!” and a rapidly growing global following, ELIAS ALEXANDER delivers a live experience that is as powerful as it is unforgettable—a sonic journey of identity, connection, and transformation.

 Jimetta Rose (Los Angeles) and the VOC is a radiant soul and jazz choir born in Los Angeles, founded in 2019 by visionary vocalist Jimetta Rose and organist Jack Maeby.
 Rooted in healing, community, and spiritual connection, their music rises with warmth, power, and purpose – blending rich harmonies, dynamic movement, and heartfelt expression.
 From Grand Park to international stages like We Out Here and North Sea Jazz Festival, they’ve captivated audiences with performances that uplift and unite.
 Their sound is both intimate and expansive, grounded in faith, love, and collective energy.
 Beyond the spotlight, they remain deeply committed to their community, gathering weekly in Leimert Park to sing, grow, and give back.
 This is more than a choir—it’s a movement of joy, connection, and transformative sound.